RNA-seq Bioinformatics

 # set plot symbol to solid circle, default is empty circle

-#### Plot 5 - Plot of transcript structures observed in each replicate and color transcripts by expression level
+#### Plot 5 - Plot of transcript structures observed and expression level for UHR vs HBR with representative replicate

 dev.off()